 As a huge chocoholic, even back then, I normally reached for one of the chocolate desserts, like Oreos or double chocolate chewy Chips Ahoy… But the chocolate Swiss cake rolls and cream-filled chocolate cupcakes were my favorites!

 It’s supremely rich and chocolaty, and it basically tastes like fudgy brownies!
-Yet unlike the store-bought sweets, this recipe is definitely healthy enough for everyday snacking (and even breakfast!) and contains no artificial ingredients, refined flour or sugar… And it’s still really moist and tender with just 100 calories in each slice!
+Yet unlike the store-bought sweets from my youth, this recipe is definitely healthy enough for everyday snacking (and even breakfast!).
+It’s really quick and easy to make too!

-HOW TO MAKE THE BEST HEATLHY DOUBLE CHOCOLATE OATMEAL SNACK CAKE
+HOW TO MAKE THE BEST HEALTHY CHOCOLATE OATMEAL SNACK CAKE

 So the moral of the (measuring) story?
 Take a few extra moments to measure all of your ingredients properly.
 I promise you’ll end up with the best healthy chocolate snack cake if you do!

 Although cinnamon might seem a bit strange for a chocolate cake… I just have the hardest time making anything with oats and not adding spices.
 Maybe you’re the same way??
-But in this healthy double chocolate oatmeal breakfast cake, it turned out SO well!
-The cinnamon added a lovely warmth and richness to the cake, which really enhanced the decadent chocolate flavor!
+But in this healthy chocolate oatmeal snack cake, it turned out SO well!
+The cinnamon added a lovely warmth and richness to the cake, which really enhanced the decadent chocolate flavor.

 Tip: I buy my favorite cinnamon online here!
 It tastes sweeter, richer, and cozier than the regular kind of cinnamon.
 (It’s super affordable too!)

 Finally, you just need one more chocolate component… Mini chocolate chips!
-I love using the mini ones because their small size ensures that every bite of this healthy double chocolate oatmeal snack cake contains at least one morsel of chocolate — if not more!
+I love using these mini ones because they melt really well and their small size ensures that every bite of this healthy double chocolate oatmeal snack cake contains at least one morsel of chocolate — if not more!

 This cake batter is fairly thick, so you’ll need to spread it into your pan with a spatula.
 That’s intentional!
 Just like with using 3 egg whites, the thicker batter consistency also helps prevent your fully baked snack cake from collapsing and sinking while cooling.
 Then once you’ve pressed a few more chocolate chips into the top, popped it in the oven to bake, and waited as [im]patiently as possible for it to fully cool to room temperature…